 One of the main challenges associated with assessing future conservation implementation and predicting outcomes is the inherent uncertainty surrounding future conditions (McBride et al., 2007).
 Previous studies have investigated the effects of investment uncertainty (transaction uncertainty and performance uncertainty) on the optimal allocation of conservation funds to land acquisition (McBride et al., 2007), and uncertainty surrounding future site conditions (availability and ecological condition) and how this influences the optimal combination of short- and long-term conservation contracts with private landowners (Lennox and Armsworth, 2011).
 Yet the uncertainty surrounding changing social-ecological conditions within a single site or landscape over time, and how this may affect biological resources given different investment strategies by the management authority, has yet to be investigated.
 The global human population is increasing, particularly around protected areas and other ecologically rich landscapes (Wittemyer et al., 2008), and increasing human populations within these areas increase pressure on natural resources (Lindsey et al., 2014).
-Therefore, understanding how investment decisions by landscape managers affect system dynamics in the context of increasing human pressure and uncertainty, will be critical for developing strategies that maximise conservation gains.
+Therefore, understanding how investment decisions by landscape managers affect system dynamics in the context of increasing human pressure and uncertainty will be critical for developing strategies that maximise conservation gains.
 Lessons can be learnt from empirical studies that examine past strategies and the subsequent observed outcomes (Santana et al., 2014), but using such data to project future social-ecological conditions and system dynamics is at best challenging, and at worst misleading (Mouquet et al., 2015).
 In contrast to empirical studies, simulation modelling offers an analytical environment within which system dynamics can be stress tested without any real-world consequences.

 Conservationists have for many years relied on both theory and empirical generalisations to make urgent decisions when appropriate data have been lacking (Doak and Mills, 1994).
 Perhaps borne out of necessity in the past, theoretical models are now seen as important tools for ecologists and conservation biologists to improve understanding of their study systems (Green et al., 2005).
 Mathematical models offer the opportunity to take the well-studied component parts of a complex system and reassemble them in ways that capture their fundamental properties whilst allowing for the interrogation of system dynamics (Wilson, 1999).
 Such models require complex systems to be carefully simplified so that theories can be tested within a manageable environment whilst ensuring fundamental processes are honoured.
 The simplification of models to develop and test theory has been seen as an important approach for decades, with the understanding that building models that are all at once manageable, general, realistic, and precise is impossible (Levins, 1966).
 The importance and utility of simple theoretical models is easily forgotten in this age of exponentially increasing computing power and advanced statistical techniques, which allow researchers to move towards increasingly complex models and analyses.
 However, adding complexity and detail to models is not always the best approach as increases in complexity require more data and computation time, analysis and interpretation become more difficult, and the ability to generalise is lost (Green et al., 2005).
-Social-ecological systems (SES) are fundamentally complex, dynamic systems which are characterised by non-linear relationships and feedbacks between multiple social and ecological sub-systems (Berkes et al., 2000).
-It is implausible to build a model that captures all components of a SES, and therefore simplified models that simulate the fundamental dynamics are required to test social-ecological theory.
+Social-ecological systems (SES) are fundamentally complex, dynamic systems that are characterised by non-linear relationships and feedbacks between multiple social and ecological sub-systems (Berkes et al., 2000).
+It is implausible to build a model that captures all components of an SES, and therefore simplified models that simulate the fundamental dynamics are required to test social-ecological theory.
 Generalised Management Strategy Evaluation (GMSE) is a modelling framework that allows the construction of simplified social-ecological systems that are comprised of four fundamental sub-systems, allowing for a huge variety of theoretical investigations (Bunnefeld et al., 2011; Duthie et al., 2018).